MolimoWang/EventManagementSystem/03-design/usecases/docs/07-view_venue_details.md

 # 07 View Venue Details

 ## Basic Course of Events
-1. The administrator, organizer or user click the view venue details functionality from different page.
+1. The administrator, organizer or customer click the view venue details functionality from different page.
 2. The system turn to view venue details page(28-view_venue_details.png) which displays the venue details;